About

 Steven’s Resume

-Recognized as a pioneer in the field of applied performance neuroscience, Kotler publishes peer-reviewed research on flow, altered states, intuition, creativity, and consciousness.
-He has been called “one of the world’s leading experts in ultimate human performance” by the New York Times.
-His training programs have reached individuals in 156 countries and over 28 industries, including U.S. Navy Seals, Olympic athletes, and executive teams at Google, Meta, Microsoft, Audi, and Accenture.
+Recognized by The New York Times as “one of the world’s leading experts in ultimate human performance,” Kotler conducts peer-reviewed research on performance and cognition that bridges neuroscience, psychology, philosophy, and complexity science.
+He is the co-author of the forthcoming Springer textbook Performance Neuroscience (2026).
+His training programs have reached individuals in 156 countries across 28 industries, including U.S. Navy SEALs, Olympic athletes, and executive teams at Google, Meta, Microsoft, Audi, and Accenture.

 Stuff at the bottom of Steven's resume